Go online! The advantages and disadvantages of digital music lessons

 Advantages of online music lessons:

-- Online music schools are usually cheaper
+Online music schools are usually less expensive

-- Low barrier to entry
+Low barrier to entry

-- No fixed lesson times
+No fixed lesson times

 Disadvantages:

-- Usually no personal feedback from the teacher
+Usually no personal feedback from teachers

-- Hardly any consideration of personal strengths and weaknesses
+Hardly any consideration of personal strengths and weaknesses

-- No contact with other musician
+No contact with other musicians

 What forms of online music lessons are there?

-Apps for tablets, smartphones and other
+Apps for tablets, smartphones and Co.

 Paid online music schools

-This is roughly similar to what Musikhaus Thomann offers – surely a name most musicians know.
-As soon as their new offer called music2me was released in spring this year, it triggered a real shit storm among private online teachers and online music schools.
-The reason for this is the unbeatable 3 month subscription for musicians.
-For the most popular music instruments, Musikhaus Thomann has created online courses for new beginners and advanced players which allow you to learn and improve your skills.
-The whole package costs just €39.00.
-There are over 150 educational videos in both English and German from virtually all genres of music, as well as sheet music.
-In addition, you can always contact a “Music2me” teacher if you have any questions.
+The Thomann music store, which is probably known to most musicians, does something similar.
+Their new offer is called music2me and immediately after its release in spring 202o, it triggered a shitstorm among private online teachers and online music schools.
+The reason is their unbeatable 3 month subscription for musicians.
+The Thomann music store has come up with online courses for newcomers and advanced players for the most common musical instruments, which are designed to help them learn and improve their skills.
+The whole package costs a measly 39.00 euros.
+Over 150 instructional videos are shown in English and German, from virtually all genres of music, including sheet music.
+In addition, you can always reach a teacher from “music2me” if you have any questions.

-What does a professional say?
+What does the pro say?

 Marius Stieler is an online guitar teacher from Braunschweig.
-He says
+He says: